gabriel4649/JMdictDB/README.txt

 5. In the top level directory, run "make" which won't do anything other than list the available targets that will do something.

+   Generally, to load JMdict only, run make thrice with the targets:

+	make newdb
+	make loadjm
+	make activate

+   To load JMdict, JMnedict, and Examples, run:

+	make loadall
+	make activate

-For JMdict the targets are:
+   Somre of the more significant Makefile targets are:

+   newdb:
+	Create a new database named "jmnew" with all tables needed and ready to load data into.

    data/jmdict.xml:
 	Download the current JMdict_e.gz file from the